datagrok-ai/admetica/README.md

 Predicting pharmacokinetic properties (ADMET: Absorption, Distribution, Metabolism, Excretion, and Toxicity) is essential for drug design.
 The earlier these properties can be reliably predicted, the better.
 While every company in the pharmaceutical industry requires this capability, there are currently no optimal solutions.
-Commercial tools are expensive, publicly available calculators come with numerous limitations, and neither allows for easy customization.
+Commercial tools are pricey, and public calculators have many limitations.
+Neither allows for easy customization.

 Admetica addresses these challenges by offering a comprehensive set of pre-built predictive models, publicly available datasets, pipelines, and notebooks for training and evaluating models.
 It also provides tools for visual